jhaygood86/mauborgne/README.md

 flatpak run io.github.jhaygood86.mauborgne
 ```

+### Translations

+Translations will be using Weblate once fully set up.

 ### Special Thanks

 Mauborgne utilizes the following open source software that we would like to thank!